-'The integration of SEA into the SA process may be weakening the environmental focus of SEA in favour of social and economic concerns (eg: Morrison-Saunders and Fischer, 2006; Sheate et al., 2004).
-One of the interviewed planners noted: 'SA was invented to neuter EU SEA requirements and it has worked.'
+'The integration of SEA into the SA process may be weakening the environmental focus of SEA in favour of social and economic concerns' Morrison-Saunders and Fischer, 2006).
+One of the interviewed planners noted: 'SA was invented to neuter EU SEA requirements and it has worked'.